WHITEPAPER

 As an added benefit, colour masterbatch producers will also be able to improve production processes, since the equipment becomes much easier to clean when switching to other colours.

-“Our products are even produced in a sustainable manner,” Bjarne Nielsen elaborates.
-“All of our production sites have a strategic focus on reducing our energy consumption and our CO2-emissions, and we offer our palm-based emulsifiers as RSPO SG or MD-certified, a practice that also extends to our polymer additives.”
+“Our production sites operate with a strong focus on reducing energy consumption and CO₂ emissions,” explains Bjarne Nielsen.
+“We also offer palm-based emulsifiers as RSPO SG or MB-certified—a practice that extends to our polymer additives, supporting responsible sourcing.”

 WHITEPAPER